Tammy Wynette: Final marriage to George Richey

 On July 6, 1978, Wynette married her fifth husband, George Richey.
 Richey had previously been a songwriter, music publisher, and record producer.
 Many of the songs Richey wrote had been recorded by George Jones, Merle Haggard, and Wynette herself.
 The two already had a professional relationship but a series of events in Wynette's personal life changed their relationship.
 This included several instances when Richey visited Wynette while she was recovering from illnesses at the hospital.
 After a recording session one evening, Richey professed his love for Wynette.
 The pair then married.
 Richey then became his wife's full-time manager.
 Among his first moves as manager was to fire several of Wynette's female road crew members.
-"I cannot start a life with and build a relationship with Tammy and her girls when I'm livin' in a female dormitory," he told a female coworker.
+"I cannot start a life with and build a relationship with Tammy and her girls when I'm livin' in a female dormitory", he told a female co-worker.
 He also took control of her finances.

 Wynette's marriage to Richey caused friction between her loved ones.
 According to Wynette's youngest daughter, Georgette Jones, Richey attempted to keep his wife away from her close friends.
-Georgette also claimed to have been estranged from her biological father (George Jones) because Richey did not want her to see him.
+Georgette also claimed to have been estranged from her father (George Jones) because Richey did not want her to see him.
 Older daughter, Jackie Daly, claimed that Richey had helped to "enable" her mother's drug addiction.
 Singer Lorrie Morgan believed that Richey was only interested in his new wife's money and earnings.
 George Jones commented, "I believe a lot of things went on that shouldn't have went on.
 Let me put it that way."
 Wynette told the press that she loved Richey, while family and friends claimed that she regretted her decision to marry him.
 "It was an emotionally abusive relationship," reported Georgette Jones.
 Nonetheless, the couple remained together until her death in 1998.
 Richey married Dallas Cowboys cheerleader Sheila Slaughter in 2001.
 Richey died in 2010 at the age of 74.